How has extremism in Ohio changed since Jan. 6?

 "When you have a whole bunch of individuals who believe that the 2020 election results were stolen, that the election was rigged, and now they're trying to get in and become poll workers and be folks that are involved in that vote-counting process in 2024, it's a little concerning," McCarthy says.

-In a statement after the presidential primary election, Ohio's Secretary of State Frank LaRose assured the public the state's elections are and will be secure.
+In a statement after the presidential primary election last month, Ohio's Secretary of State Frank LaRose assured the public the state's elections are and will be secure.

-LISTEN: Extremism is on the rise.
-How to prevent people from turning to hateful ideologies

-McCarthy with the Anti-Defamation League says she's worried about these kinds of extremism, even though she says she doesn't see a big threat of another Jan.
-6 incident happening after the 2024 election.
+McCarthy with the Anti-Defamation League says the focus and aims of extremist groups in Ohio have shifted since 2021.